China summons Manila envoy over South China Sea legal case

 The only way to address the issue was through bilateral talks, he said, repeating another of China's standard lines.

-At the weekend, a Philippine vessel delivered food, water and troops to the Second Thomas Shoal, evading two Chinese coastguard ships trying to block its path.
+Over the weekend, a Philippine vessel delivered food, water and troops to one of the disputed atolls in the South China Sea, called Second Thomas Shoal, evading two Chinese coastguard ships trying to block its path.

 Liu expressed anger at that too, especially as the Philippines took reporters along to what China calls Ren'ai Reef.
 "China will not tolerate the Philippines' occupation of Ren'ai Reef in any form," he said, calling on the Philippines to stop its "provocative behaviour".